 Virginia plays host to a wide variety of snake species ranging in size from as small as an earthworm to in excess of seven feet.
-At Blue Ridge Wildlife & Fisheries Management we understand that ophidiophobia is a legitimate concern for many of our clients and take snake control very seriously.
-We do our best to calm fears and offer solutions beneficial to both our clients and the snakes in their house, or on their property.
+At Blue Ridge Wildlife & Fisheries Management we understand that ophidiophobia (snake phobia) is a legitimate concern.
+We take snake control seriously.
+We will calm your fears and offer beneficial solutions to identify, remove, and exclude snakes from your property.

 Why is there a snake in my home?

 What types of snakes are found near Virginia homes?